 These Broccoli Cheddar Stuffed Baked Potatoes might not be the prettiest things in the world (I won’t even say what my boyfriend said they looked like), but who cares?
-We’re talking about CHEESE SAUCE.
-A really easy cheese sauce, chock full of broccoli (so you can feel good about yourself) poured over perfect crispy-skin baked potatoes.
+We’re talking about CHEESE AND POTATOES.
+Plus a healthy dose of broccoli, because #balance.
 These Broccoli Cheddar Baked Potatoes are, IMHO, the perfect half way point between comfort food and good-for-you food.
 I like compromise.

 What Else Can I Add to My Stuffed Potato?